Multi-platform design system case study

 Governance through clarity, not enforcement

-Rather than strict rules, I set up simple guidelines with clear defaults, explained tradeoffs, and gave real examples.
+Instead of strict rules, I set up simple guidelines with clear defaults, explained tradeoffs, gave real examples.
+Made these decisions with design, product, and engineering leads so they matched real delivery needs.

 Reusable patterns